seatuna/ticket-purchase/README.md

 This is a React + Typescript app that uses Material UI components for styling.
 Initial scaffolding was done using Vite.

-Note: This is actually still WIP.
-If you're reading this, it means I submitted the assessment early since I can't return to it after I've closed out the tab!

 # Installing and running the project

 You can use `yarn` or `npm` to install and run this project.

 ## yarn

 This project was created on yarn v3.6.0.
+Running `yarn` will install the dependencies.
+To run the app in dev mode, run `yarn dev`.

 ```
-yarn # Install dependencies
+yarn
-yarn dev # This will run the dev environment
+yarn dev
 ```

 Once the project is running, you can navigate to `localhost:5173` to view the project.

 ## npm

 This project was created on yarn v3.6.0, but will run using npm as well.
 The version I currently have is v9.6.5.
+Running `npm install` will install the dependencies.
+To run the app in dev mode, run `npm run dev`.

 ```
-npm install # Install dependencies
+npm install
-npm run dev # This will run the dev environment
+npm run dev
 ```

 Once the project is running, you can navigate to `localhost:5173` to view the project.